 Employees fall into one of the following three employee personnel classifications: Regular Full Time, Regular Part Time, or Casual.
-The Employer determines and assigns employee personnel classifications, with notification to both the Union and the affected employees, two times per year (in February and in August), pursuant to the criteria set forth below.
+The Employer determines and assigns employee personnel classifications, with notification to both the Union and the affected employees, two times per year, in February and in August, and shall take effect the first day of the first full workweek following the status checks (in March and September, respectively), pursuant to the criteria set forth below.

-(i) Regular Full-Time Employees: Those having (1) a minimum of six (6) months of service in the bargaining unit as of the time of the status check, (2) worked seven hundred eighty (780) hours during the twenty-six (26) complete payroll weeks immediately preceding the status check, including the complete payroll week in which the last day of the previous month falls (January 31 or July 31) and, (3) who have maintained "open availability" to work five (5) days per week, including one (1) weekend day per week during the calculating period.
-All hours worked, not just scheduled hours, shall count in determining when this number has been reached.
+(i) Regular Full-Time Employees: Those having (1) a minimum of six (6) months of service in the bargaining unit as of the time of the status check, (2) worked eight hundred thirty-two (832) hours during the twenty-six (26) complete payroll weeks immediately preceding the status check, including the complete payroll week in which the last day of the previous month falls (January 31 or July 31) and, (3) who have maintained "open availability" to work five (5) days per week, including one (1) weekend day per week during the calculating period.
+All hours worked, not just scheduled hours, as well as all used paid time off (i.e., sick, vacation, bereavement, jury duty), and up to twenty (20) hours of scheduled time off for union activity pursuant to Article 6, shall count in determining when this number has been reached for both attaining and maintaining status.

-If a Regular Full-Time Employee restricts his/her availability below the minimum requirements set forth above (or, if applicable, the minimum availability requirements set forth in subparagraph (vi) below), he/she will immediately and automatically lose Regular Full-Time status and convert to Regular Part-Time or Casual status, as the case may be, depending on the criteria set forth below.
+If a Regular Full-Time Employee restricts their availability below the minimum requirements set forth above (or, if applicable, the minimum availability requirements set forth in subparagraph (vi) below), the employee will immediately and automatically lose Regular Full-Time status and convert to Regular Part-Time or Casual status, as the case may be, depending on the criteria set forth below.